 - No Special Assets (pensions, 401ks, businesses, etc.)

-Even if these above criteria are met, I would be concerned with trying to handle a divorce on your own.
-When talking with potential consults, I often find some sort of wrinkle in their case that they overlook.
+Even if these above criteria are met, I would be concerned with handling a divorce on your own.
+When talking with potential consults, I often find some wrinkles in their case that they overlook.

 For example, one consult I met with told me they did not have any children.
 This turned out not to be the case.
 The consult had children with other men, but they were not her husband's, so she thought they didn't count.